Advanced Elasticity

 ES 241 Advanced Elasticity Final Examination

-The final exam will take the form of a group discussion.
-We have 5 students taking the class for credit.
-We also have 5 topics:
+The final exam will take the form of a pedagogical workshop.
+We have 8 students taking the class for credit.
+I have divided the lecture notes into 8 parts as follows.

 Henry Tan's picture